SM Prime eyes growth with dollar bonds

 EBITDA climbed 10 percent to P41.6 billion, while operating income rose 11 percent to P34.4 billion.
 Malls remained the biggest earnings driver, contributing P17 billion or 69 percent of the total, up 14 percent year-on-year.

-Residential income added P5.1 billion, or 21 percent, while offices and warehouses delivered P1.7 billion, a 9 percent increase.
+Residential income increased by P5.1 billion, or 21 percent, while offices and warehouses generated P1.7 billion, representing a 9 percent rise.
 Hotels and convention centers earned P635 million, up 20 percent.